walksanatora/PondoBot/README.md

 * `email` sets the role for email-verified users
 * `show-message` Config to show messages (whether or not to show ephemeral messages)

+## Fallback Mode
+sometimes accidents happen and when those accidents are severe enough the bot enters fallback mode in fallback mode a few things happen
+1. running `/reload` (or any sub-command) reloads the bot no matter permissions
+2. all commands except `/reload` will return a message noting that the bot is in fallback mode and the current bot logs will be attached

 # Contribuiting

 ### adding a command